AST012 - Newly diagnosed asthma with tests

 Referral for spirometry reversibility testing

-Peak expiratory flow rate (PEFR) codes (PEFR_COD)
+Peak expiratory flow rate (PEFR) variability codes (PEFRVAR_COD)

 SNOMED code